FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Introduction

 \section{Introduction}

 The number of intelligent devices, such as smartphones and wearable devices, has been rapidly growing in the last few years.
 Many of these devices are equipped with various smart sensors and increasingly potent hardware that allow them to collect and process data at unprecedented scales.
-With advanced machine learning techniques and the growth in computation power of these devices, federated learning (FL) has emerged as a novel machine learning paradigm that aims to train a statistical model among a large number of edge device nodes , as opposed to traditional machine learning training at a centralized location~\cite{mcmahan2017communication,konevcny2016federated}.
-FL has been used in many application domains such as predicting human activities~\cite{chen2019communication,chen2019asynchronous}, learning sentiment~\cite{smith2017federated} and language processing~\cite{li2019fair,yang2018applied,hard2018federated}, and enterprise infrastructures~\cite{ludwig2020ibm}.
+With advanced machine learning techniques and the growth in computation power of these devices, federated learning (FL) has emerged as a novel machine learning paradigm that aims to train a statistical model among a large number of edge device nodes (clients\footnote{We use ``clients'' and ``devices'' interchangeably in the paper.}), as opposed to traditional machine learning training at a centralized location~\cite{mcmahan2017communication,konevcny2016federated}.
+FL has been used in many application domains, including predicting human activities~\cite{chen2019communication,chen2019asynchronous}, learning sentiment~\cite{smith2017federated}, language processing~\cite{li2019fair,yang2018applied,hard2018federated}, and enterprise infrastructures~\cite{ludwig2020ibm}.

-In a typical FL framework, a shared model is learned from a federation of distributed clients \footnote{We use ``clients'' and ``devices'' interchangeably in the paper.} with the coordination of a centralized server.
-Different clients in a FL deployment do not share data with each other due to security and privacy reasons~\cite{tankard2016gdpr, o2004health}.
-Instead, each client trains a local model using its (decentralized) local data, and the centralized server, aggregates the learned gradients of the local models to train a global model.
+In a typical FL framework, a shared model is learned from a federation of distributed clients with the coordination of a server, and clients do not share data with each other due to security and privacy reasons~\cite{tankard2016gdpr, o2004health}.
+Each client trains a local model using its (decentralized) local data.